sunlightlabs/sunlightlabs/guides/welcome.md

 ### Internal Mailing Lists

-Mailing lists were much more important in the early years of Sunlight as we primarily use Slack for communication now.
+Email lists were much more important in the early years of Sunlight (circa late 2000's to early 2010's).
+We primarily use [Slack](https://sunlight.slack.com/) for communication now.
 However, for longer correspondences we still use email.

 Consider signing up for these mailing lists: